gpbalsamo/MacTips/README.md

 MacTips
 =======

-Setup of MacPro (OS X 10.13, High Sierra) for Computing in Earth System Science
+Setup of MacPro (OS X 10.14, Mojave) for Computing in Earth System Science
 ----------------------------------------------------------------------------

-Science libraries for Mac can be installed quite easily via the MacPorts project from http://www.macports.org (To install it go to http://www.macports.org/install.php choose the Sierra or High Sierra version) and use then the "port install" command line.
+Science libraries for Mac can be installed quite easily via the MacPorts project from http://www.macports.org (To install it go to http://www.macports.org/install.php.
+Succesful ports for Sierra, High Sierra and Mojave versions of MacOS) and use then the "port install" command line.
 The software available is listed on the macports website and below a selection of ports installation.
-The Yosemite Java Runtime Environment provided by Apple is needed http://support.apple.com/kb/DL1572 .
+The Yosemite Java Runtime Environment provided by Apple is no longer needed in Mojave http://support.apple.com/kb/DL1572 .
 Here a list of "port install" commands that installed (under /opt/local) rather safely for me:

 sudo port install wget